 PhD graduates are prepared to apply knowledge in human development and family science in a collaborative manner in diverse settings.
-To accomplish this goal, the program is designed around four primary themes: breadth (knowledge of substantive content across the two disciplines of human development and family science), depth (knowledge of substantive content within one discipline, either human development or family science), integration (knowledge synthesized to capitalize on the strengths of the disciplines of human development and family science), and experience (knowledge through involvement in research, instruction, and a variety of applications associated with reducing risk and enhancing resilience of individuals and families).
+To accomplish this goal, the program is designed around four primary themes: breadth

+(knowledge of substantive content across the two disciplines of human development and family science), depth (knowledge of substantive content within one discipline, either human development or family science), integration (knowledge synthesized to capitalize on the strengths of the disciplines of human development and family science), and experience (knowledge through involvement in research, instruction, and a variety of applications associated with reducing risk and enhancing resilience of individuals and families).

-To achieve breadth, depth, and experience in the primary emphasis area and in the integration between human development and family science, students take courses and participate in individualized experiences, approved by their major adviser and doctoral advisory committee, that guide the student in mastering the forms (teaching, research and service) and functions (discovery of knowledge, integration of knowledge, application of knowledge and transmission of knowledge) of scholarship expected of doctoral graduates in HDES
+To achieve breadth, depth, and experience in the primary emphasis area and in the integration between human development and family science, students take courses and participate in individualized experiences, approved by their major adviser and doctoral advisory committee, that guide the student in mastering the forms (teaching, research and service) and functions (discovery of knowledge, integration of knowledge, application of knowledge and transmission of knowledge) of scholarship expected of doctoral graduates in HDFS.

-The program requires a minimum of 60 semester hours beyond the master's degree and prerequisites, participation in research throughout the doctoral program, a qualifying examination in statistics, and completion of a portfolio designed to integrate knowledge from course work and experiences.
-Course work includes a minimum of 21 semester hours in human development and family science, 21 semester hours in research and statistics, three semester hours in human environmental science, and 15 hours of dissertation research.
+The program requires a minimum of 60 semester hours beyond the master's degree and prerequisites, participation in research throughout the doctoral program, a qualifying examination in statistics, and completion of portfolio documents designed to integrate knowledge from course work and experiences.
+Course work includes a minimum of 15 semester hours in human development and family science content classes.
+15 hours in human development and family science methods classes and research practica, 15 semester hours in research and statistics classes, three semester hours in human sciences, and 15 hours of dissertation research.
 Students who did not complete a thesis for the master's degree are required to complete a thesis equivalent project (beyond the 60 semester hour requirement).

 Admission to the PhD program is selective and requires the completion of an MS in human development, family science, or related field.
-Admission decisions are based on a variety of criteria including grade-point average (3.0 grade-point average in undergraduate work and 3.5 in previous graduate study preferred; 3.25 in previous graduate study required), GRE scores (450 or higher in both the Verbal and Quantitative sections and 3.5 or higher on the Analytical Writing section preferred), TOEFL scores (required for students for whom English is a second language, 575 minimum), three letters of recommendation, a statement of student goals and a résumé.
+Admission decisions are based on a variety of criteria including grade-point average (3.0 grade-point average in undergraduate work and 3.5 in previous graduate study preferred; 3.25 in previous graduate study required), GRE scores (450 or higher on the Verbal and 580 on the Quantitative sections and 4.0 or higher on the Analytical Writing section preferred or the equivalent new scale score on the revised GRE beginning August 1, 2011), TOEFL scores (required for students for whom English is a second language, minimum 79 on the internet-based TOEFL or 550 on the paper-based TOEFL to demonstrate an acceptable level of spoken English), three letters of recommendation, a statement of student goals and a résumé.
 Students are required to complete both an OSU Graduate College Application and an HDFS Department Application.

-More information on the PhD option in HDFS may be obtained from the HDFS department at http://ches.okstate.edu/hdfs or by e-mail: hes-hdfs@okstate.edu.
+More information on the PhD option in HDFS may be obtained from the HDFS department at humansciences.okstate.edu/hdfs or by e-mail: hes-hdfs@okstate.edu.